Manatee Community FCU Expand FOM Through Partnership with SEIU

 Ultimately, Manatee settled into a multiple common bond charter while retaining its low-income designated footprint.
 This approach allows the credit union to eventually add the entire corporate entity of the SEIU, while not losing sight of its original mission.
-“Due to our low-income designation, we are still able to serve individuals in Manatee and Sarasota Counties that live in low-income census tracts while availing us the ability to serve more stable members through the union and other select employer groups,” Haliburton emphasized.
+“Due to our multiple common bond charter, we are still able to serve individuals in Manatee and Sarasota Counties through underserved areas while availing us the ability to serve more stable members through the union and other select employer groups,” Haliburton emphasized.

 The expansion itself will be incremental, as Manatee plans to enroll one SEIU chapter at a time, and the credit union is investing heavily to help facilitate this growth.
 “We have spent the last two years building a digital platform focusing on digital enrollment, loan applications, mobile banking, remote deposit capture and all other digital services,” Haliburton said.
 “We will access our service levels and only open up new slots when it has been proven we have the capacity to serve in a high-quality manner.”

 The individual products offered by the credit union will stay the same, however, Halliburton stressed, “The manner in which we promote and deliver those products will change dramatically.”
 In addition to the increased digital presence, he continued, “We have bought into multiple ATM networks affording members more than 100,000 fee-free ATMs across the U.S., as well as shared branching to fill in the gap in service due to our one location.”

 Like many other credit unions, the path to growth for Manatee Community has not followed a straight line.
 Adapting to changes in industry regulations and the shifting demographics of communities is never straightforward and easy.
 But, in the end, Manatee’s new charter highlights what is probably the most valuable aspect of any FOM expansion: allowing a credit union to grow while remaining true to its core mission.